zw123han/Conference-App/phase2/README.txt

+SETUP: Follow the instructions in SETUP INSTRUCTIONS.mp4 to setup mongodb.
+Watch our video demo instead if you cannot set this up.

 1. Run main
 2. Follow prompts to login as existing user: "Admin" (password == "123"), alternatively create your own standard user account.
 3. As Admin: